 Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

 Ali bin Abi Talib (RA) was a companion, cousin, and son-in-law of the Holy Prophet Muhammad (PBUH).
-He was the fourth Caliph of the Rashidun Caliphate and became the ruler after the martyrdom of the third Caliph Usman (RA).
-He was a brave warrior and able leader, but his five years of the caliphate were ruined due to the First Fitna (first civil war) of the Islamic State.
+He was the fourth Caliph of the Rashidun Caliphate and became the ruler after the martyrdom of the third Caliph, Usman (RA).
+He was a brave warrior and able leader, but the First Fitna (first civil war) between Muslims ruined his five years of the Caliphate.

 Early Life

 Ali (RA) was born in 601 AD in Makkah in the Bani Hashim clan of Quraysh.
 His father was Abu Talib (uncle of Muhammad (PBUH)), and his mother’s name was Fatimah bint Asad.
-At a younger age, Ali was adopted by Muhammad (PBUH) due to the weak economic conditions of Abu Talib.
+At a younger age, Muhammad (PBUH) adopted Ali due to the weak economic conditions of Abu Talib.
 He was one of the earliest converts to Islam, even before his teenage.

 Migration to Madinah & Later Life